 The result in Table 4 signifies that there is a statistically significant relationship between a network structure and project success.
 As the degree centrality increases, the projects become more interconnected with others by the common developers that attracts more contributions (β1=0.011*** in column 1) and the technological innovation produced in the focal project is being reused by many other developers (β1=0.007*** in column 2).
 As the eigenvector centrality increases, the projects become more central in the network that turns them into magnets with respect to more contributions (β2=9.112*** in column 1) and the diffusion of innovation (β2=7.094*** in column 2).
 Lastly, As the betweenness centrality increases, the flow of talent becomes easier due to the project’s connectivity to other repositories that leads to reduction in contributions to the focal project (β3=-0.001*** in column 1) and the project forks (β3=-0.001*** in column 2).

-Results
+Discussion

 TBD

+Future work: other Ethereum related projects, network dynamics, other crypto projects (ecosystems), causal inferences.

 Reference List